jaychang0917/SimpleApiClient/README.md

   )
 ```

-## <a name=unwrap>Unwrap Api Response</a>
+## <a name=unwrap_keypath>Unwrap Response by KeyPath</a>
-Sometimes the api response includes metadata that we don't need, but in order to map the response we create a wrapper class and return that wrapper class.
+Sometimes the api response includes metadata that we don't need, but in order to map the response we create a wrapper class and make the function return that wrapper class.
 This approach leaks the implementation of service to calling code.

 Assuming the response json looks like the following: